Everything you need to know about Parkour

 - Develop freedom of thought - and learn to act.

 That’s the philosophical point of view we use every day.

 You also learn to recognize and understand fear.
 Nobody should practice Parkour without fear.
 Fear is always present, and it reminds you of the riskiness of the movement you are ready to perform.
 Your head, your consciousness, tells you if you are ready for the jump or not.
 You may have tried it hundreds of times before, but maybe today, you are a little tired or distracted, you learn to know when to act and when to stop.

 Before performing a jump, I always risk-assess it, thinking: “Okay, it’s windy today, a bit slippery, I should pay attention to my foot placement if I don’t want to fall, etc.” This is important because it’s about learning to focus on the move itself instead of showing off.
 A lot of people, when they start training, they see people looking at them and applauding each successful movement, making them want to push themselves further.
 It can help you discover your abilities, but without the awareness of fear, it is silliness.

 Parkour gives confidence

-Parkour can also help people face their personal problems as they learn that with each physical object, they overcome they have the mental ability to tackle all challenges they encounter.
+Parkour can also help people face their personal problems as they learn that with each physical object they overcome, they have the mental ability to tackle all the challenges they encounter.
 It’s about visualization and applying the same equality to all obstacles.